eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ```

 !!! note
-    The the expression 'z:D0.0' retrieves the detection gap of detector 'C_PI_D0.0' but the prefix 'C_PI_' may be omitted.
+    The expression 'z:D0.0' retrieves the detection gap of detector 'C_PI_D0.0' but the prefix 'C_PI_' may be omitted.

 #### Bus prioritization